dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 comments: true
 ---

-Personality, the combination of characteristics or qualities that form an individual's distinctive character.
-These characteristics or qualities are personality traits, which reflect people's characteristic patterns of thoughts, feelings, and behaviors.
-Personality traits imply consistency and stability.

 ## Question:
 Is there a large difference in base personality traits of individuals amongst a range of countries?